stanbaek/ece387_book/docs/Module4_DrivingTheRobot/DrivingTheRobot.md

     `sudo apt install ros-noetic-teleop-twist-keyboard`

+    ```{tip}
-    > 💡️ **Tip:** All packages built for Noetic can be downloaded in the above manner (ros-noetic-desired-pkg with underscores in the package name replaced by dashes).
+    All packages built for Noetic can be downloaded in the above manner (ros-noetic-desired-pkg with underscores in the package name replaced by dashes).
 Some packages were only built for previous ROS distribution and will have to be built from source (we will demonstrate this at a future time).
+    ```

 1. Run the **teleop_twist_keyboard** node on the Master:

+    ```{tip}
-    > 💡️ **Tip:** Don't forget your tab completion!
+    Don't forget your tab completion!
 You can start typing a package name or node and then hit tab for it to complete the command for you!
+    ```

     `rosrun teleop_twist_keyboard teleop_twist_keyboard.py`